MiDevel/mcell-webapp/ROADMAP.md

 # Critical todos

 - Drawing on mobile devices is practically impossible because the canvas is being scrolled.
+- Paste from Clipboard stopped working.

 # Other todos

 - Add full screen mode.
+- 'e' erases the selection.
+Make Shift+e (E) erase cells OUTSIDE the selection.
+- In draw mode ^A should select all cells.
+- In draw mode Delete should delete selected cells.
+- In draw mode ^X should cut selected cells.
 - Clean up the css styling, it's a mess.
 Remove redundant styles.
 - Create unit tests for the code.
 - Create one common css file for all dialogs.